 - Don’t turn your air conditioner back on until a professional air conditioning inspection has been performed.
 Call Epperson Service Experts and ensure your equipment will run safely and effectively with a full AC safety inspection.

-REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
-This can actually cause more damage, including not allowing the unit to air out entirely and remove moisture, possibly causing rust or other damage.
+NOTE: Do not cover your outdoor heating and cooling systems with a tarp.
+This may actually cause more damage, including not allowing the system to air out entirely and remove moisture, possibly causing rust or other damage.

 In addition to downpours, spring also brings hail storms, as well.
-Every year thousands of commercial and residential air conditioning systems are damaged by hail.
+Each year thousands of commercial and residential AC units are in need of repair because of hail.
 While you can normally see obvious damage from the outside, you may not be able to see that the damage inside the air conditioning unit may be causing restricted air flow, obstructing the performance of the system.
-Sometimes you can fix the air conditioning system more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around one out of ten of air conditioners damaged by hail had to be fully replaced.
+Sometimes you can fix the AC unit more easily, by combing the fins or replacing the coil, but an insurance company’s claim breakdown showed that around one out of ten of air conditioners damaged by hail had to be fully replaced.

-Strong winds tend to accompany storms and while your air conditioning unit probably won’t get wind damage, other things picked up by the wind, like tree limbs, trash cans, or unattached enclosures, can be thrown, damaging your air conditioning unit.
+Strong winds tend to accompany storms and while your air conditioner probably won’t get wind damage, other things picked up by the wind, like tree branches, grills, or unattached enclosures, can be thrown, damaging your air conditioning unit.

 For a full air conditioner inspection and safety check, call Epperson Service Experts today and we’ll make sure your air conditioner is working safely and efficiently.
 Help keep your home safe during storm season and make sure to follow these guidelines if your neighborhood is under a serious storm warning.